blasrodri/spaceship-go/src/bytes-buffers.md

 We can read a fixed amount of bytes by using `Next(n int)`.
 It's important to note that calling this method will actually **read the bytes**.
 And thus, the buffer will have a new length of the previous one minus `n`.
-If the buffer's length was less than n then the method will return the entire buffer.
+In case the buffer's length was less than n, then the method will return the entire buffer.

 Alternatively, buffers can grow, be truncated and reset.
 For that, we have: